nuxeo/doc.nuxeo.com-content/src/userdoc/publishing-content.md

 To submit a document to publication, you need the following permissions:

-*   at least "Edit" on the workspace from which you want to publish,
+*   at least "Edit" on the workspace from which you want to publish
-*   at least "Can ask for publishing" on the section into which you want to publish the document.
+*   at least "Can ask for publishing" on the section into which you want to publish the document

 You can submit a document in several sections.
 The publishing workflows in the different sections are independent.
 The document can be published in a section and rejected in another one.
 The list of the sections in which you can publish a document is defined by your permissions.